J-Sarnoff/FloatHigher.jl/README.md

 -----
 =====

-Digits30, Digits70, Digits140, aor Digits300 are selected before 'using' this module
+Digits30, Digits70, Digits140, or Digits300 are selected before 'using' this module
 ( or, in separate modules: DIGITS30.jl, DIGITS70.jl, DIGITS140.jl, DIGITS300.jl ).
 When none are explicitly selected, Digits30 is used.